-BCM is a student-led organization that offers fellowship and devotion for all students.
-The group meets each Thursday at 12:15 p.m. in room 160 (Student Lounge, CDC).
-Lunch is provided.
-Everyone is welcome!
+BCM offers a weekly opportunity of fellowship and devotion for all students.
+The group meets each Thursday at 12:15 p.m. in room 309 (Main Bldg. -CDC).
+Lunch is provided and everyone is welcome!

 Chi Alpha Epsilon was formed to recognize the academic achievements of students admitted to colleges and the universities through non-traditional criteria and serves developmental, SSS, McNair Scholars, and Educational Opportunity Program students.
 Its purposes are to promote continued high academic standards, to foster increased communication among its members, and to honor academic excellence achieved by those students.
 The involvement of eligible alumni enables networking for members.
 Programs sponsored by the society encourage other students toward this accomplishment.

 For more information, contact Megan Horne at 326-2074, Room 218 (CDC), or Ron McDavid at 326-2075, Room 157C (TDC), or Joy Shytle at 326-2120, room 217 (CDC).

 The Drama Club is open to any student with an interest in theatre production, either onstage or backstage.